 In the case of public projects, translators can also join languages on their own, via the project's join page.

-In Project Settings > Advanced Settings, there is a feature for public projects called New Contributors Require Moderation.
+In the project's Settings > Advanced Settings, there is a feature for public projects called New Contributors Require Moderation.
 The owner of the project or an admin can turn it on, if an extra filter is needed, before contributors coming from the public join page can edit the language(s) they joined.

 You can also add contributors to a project using the API.